m&a community logo

 An acquisition describes process where one company takes over another, becomes its only owner, and obtains a controlling interest.
 The acquiring company is usually a larger organization that acquires a smaller one — the target company.

-Friendly and hostile acquisitions
+Mergers and acquisitions types

 A friendly acquisition happens when an acquiring firm and an acquired firm negotiate M&A prospects to gain new financing options for the business.

 On the contrary, hostile takeovers take place without the approval of the target company’s board.
-In this case, a target company does not want to be purchased.
+In this case, a target business does not want to be purchased.
 It is a deal that usually happens when an acquiring firm makes an M&A offer to the target company’s shareholders, but the board of directors doesn’t approve it.

 Such a negotiation takes place in a so-called “confidentiality bubble” where the parties involved follow confidentiality agreements.